Applications for this program are still being accepted

 7:00pm – 10:00pm: Evening Activities

-All program participants are required to live in the residence hall for the duration of the program.
+All program participants who live outside of a 25-mile radius of Marymount Manhattan College are required to live in the residence hall for the duration of the program.
 Participants will be housed in the College’s 55th Street Residence Hall.
-Housing is available to students accepted for the intensive, and who will be at least 16 years of age as of 7/1/18.
+Housing is available to students accepted for the intensive, and who will be at least 16 years of age as of 7/1/19.

 Click here to view the Resident’s Guide to Community Living

-The residence hall check-in will take place on Sunday 7/15/18.
-The residence hall checkout will take place on Saturday 7/21/18.
+The residence hall check-in will take place on Sunday 7/7/19.
+The residence hall checkout will take place on Sunday 7/14/19 (by no later than 10:00am).
 Additional information regarding the check-in and check-out will be provided to each accepted student in May.

-All students participating in the United Nations Intensive are required to participate in the Marymount Dining Dollars meal plan.
+All students participating in the United Nations Intensive, and who are living in the residence hall, are required to participate in the Marymount Dining Dollars meal plan.
 The cost of this plan for the one week period will be $50.
 The meal plan is a declining balance card and students may add money to their card throughout the course of the program.
 Students will have access to the Marymount Manhattan College cafeteria located at 221 East 71st Street from 8:30am to 2:30pm, Monday-Thursday.
 Evening and weekend meals are not included in the meal plan.
 Grocery stores and restaurants are located near the 55th Street residence hall.
 The estimated budget for additional meals, transportation and other personal costs is approximately $100.
 This budget will vary depending on the student’s individual needs.

 This is a non-credit intensive.
 College credit is not available.